All Vermont residents age 16 and older are eligible to be vaccinated! Check eligibility for college students, residents of another state.

 - For people who are Deaf or hard of hearing, you can make a TTY call to this number.

 Call Center Hours

 Monday - Friday, 8:15 a.m. – 5:30 p.m.

 Saturday and Sunday, 10:00 a.m. – 3:00 p.m.

 Please make only one appointment per person at a time.
-Not showing up to your appointment could cause the vaccine to be spoiled.
+If you don't show up to your appointment vaccine may be spoiled.

 You'll be asked to give: